It Took Losing an E-3 to Iran: Pentagon Finally Funds the Wedgetail

 The Budget Reversal

-Earlier this year, the Pentagon’s budget request had deferred significant E-7 funding, pushing the programme further to the right.
+Earlier this year, the Pentagon’s budget request had zeroed out E-7 funding, effectively cancelling the programme.
 The decision was widely criticised by Air Force leadership and members of Congress, who argued that the E-3’s declining readiness made delay unacceptable.
 The Iran war changed the math.
 The budget amendment submitted by Hegseth does not detail the exact funding level, but it signals that E-7 procurement will be accelerated rather than stretched.
 The Air Force has previously estimated it needs at least 26 E-7As to replace its E-3 fleet.
 For a programme that has spent years stuck in budget purgatory, losing an E-3 in combat was the grim catalyst that finally broke the logjam.
 The Wedgetail is coming — the only question now is how fast.
 Sources: Air & Space Forces Magazine, Defense News, The Aviationist

 Related Posts